SBU-BMI/manifest_util/README.md

 2) `ls -l | awk '{print $9}' > ~/myList.list`
 3) Run the following command, replacing the (4) input parameters with your appropriate information:

-*Note:* If your search-replace string begins with a '-', you must escape it.
+*Note:* If your search-replace string begins with a special character, you must escape it.
 ```
 Example:
 python file_gen_util.py -f myList.list -dl rutgers_lung.csv -t map -s "\-multires"